To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online: Related work

 \emph{Analyzing papers posted versus not posted on arXiv.} \cite{bharadhwaj2020anonymization} aim to analyse the risk of selective de-anonymization through an observational study based on open review data from the International Conference on Learning Representations (ICLR).
 The analysis quantifies the risk of de-anonymization by computing the correlation between papers' acceptance rates and their authors' reputations separately for papers posted and not posted online during the review process.
 This approach however is hindered by the confounder that the outcomes of the analysis may not necessarily be due to de-anonymization of papers posted on arXiv, but could be a result of higher quality papers being selectively posted on arXiv by famous authors.
 Moreover, it is not clear how the paper draws conclusions based on the analysis presented therein.
 Our supporting analysis overlaps with the investigation of~\cite{bharadhwaj2020anonymization}: we also investigate the correlation between papers' acceptance rates and their authors' associated ranking in order to support our main analysis and to account for confounding by selective posting by higher-ranked authors.

-\cite{aman2014measureable} also investigate possible benefits of publishing preprints on arXiv in \textit{Quantitative Biology}, wherein they measure and compare the citations received by papers posted on arXiv and those received by papers not posted on arXiv.
+\cite{aman2014measureable} investigate possible benefits of publishing preprints on arXiv in \textit{Quantitative Biology}, wherein they measure and compare the citations received by papers posted on arXiv and those received by papers not posted on arXiv.
 A similar confounder arises here that a positive result could be a false alarm due to higher quality papers being selectively posted on arXiv by authors.
+Along similar lines,{~\cite{feldman2018citation} investigate the benefits of publishing preprints on arXiv selectively for papers that were accepted for publication in top-tier CS conferences.
+They find that one year after acceptance, papers that were published on arXiv before the review process have 65\% more citations than papers posted on arXiv after acceptance.
+The true paper quality is a confounder in this analysis as well.}

 In our work, we quantify the risk of de-anonymization by directly studying reviewer behaviour regarding searching online for their assigned papers.
 We quantify the effects of publishing preprints online by measuring their visibility using a survey-based experiment querying reviewers whether they had seen a paper before.